jerrelblankenship/rust-bootcamp/README.md

 1. **[Module 01: Foundations](01-foundations/README.md)** - Master Rust basics with hands-on exercises
 2. **[Module 02: Ownership](02-ownership-and-borrowing/README.md)** - Understand Rust's unique memory model

-Remember: Rust has a learning curve, but your C# expertise gives you a significant advantage.
+Remember: Rust has a learning curve, but your C# experience gives you a significant advantage.
+Whether you're coming from years in enterprise development or fresh from learning C#, you already understand many programming concepts that will accelerate your Rust journey.
 Embrace the compiler as your ally—it's there to help you write correct, performant code!

 ---